I am a Google Tag Manager consultant and I plan and implement tag management systems for my clients.

 Through GTM, I deploy tracking setups integrated with third-party tags that scale over multiple websites and languages.

-It enables you for example to use user interactions from your Google Analytics account to create user segments for ad campaigns on Facebook Ads, Doubleclick or Linkedin.
+It enables you to use user interactions from your Google Analytics account to create user segments for your marketing efforts, like ad campaigns on Facebook Ads, Doubleclick or Linkedin.

 As a freelance Google Tag Manager consultant, I offer the same services (or more) as a typical digital marketing agency.
-You save time and budget since the communication is directly with the GTM expert.
+You save time and budget since the communication is directly with the Google Tag Manager expert.
 No project management and administration overhead cost.

 Here a short list of my Google Tag Manager consulting services: